 Most importantly, keep consistency.
 Fonts should enhance your portfolio, not distract from your work.

-Fonts are only one part of your design portfolio — the biggest challenge is presenting your work in a way that feels cohesive, professional, and easy to share.
+Fonts are only one part of your design portfolio.
+The biggest challenge is presenting work in a way that feels cohesive, professional, and easy to share.

 That’s where Playbook comes in.
-Designers use Playbook not just for storage, but as a visual portfolio platform where your fonts, images, and projects stay beautifully organized.
-Whether you’re sharing a polished portfolio with clients or storing works-in-progress for personal reference, Playbook makes it simple.
+Designers and creative marketers use Playbook not just for storage, but as a visual storage and collaboration platform where your fonts, images, and projects stay beautifully organized.
+Whether you’re sharing a polished portfolio with clients or storing works-in-progress for an active project, Playbook makes it simple.

 ✨ Ready to try it yourself?
-Start building your free Playbook portfolio here.
+Start building your free Playbook portfolio here or Schedule a demo with Playbook today